-Athletes’ Minds Matter activities are designed to be completed before or after practice in about 10-15 minutes; like a mental warm-up or cool-down.
-Coaches, captains, and OMM club leaders can lead any of these activities with teams is large or small groups.
+Athletes’ Minds Matter activities are designed to be completed before or after practice in about 5-15 minutes; like a mental warm-up or cool-down.
+Coaches, captains, and OMM club leaders can lead any of these activities with teams in large or small groups.

 Browse through the categories below to find activities that will spark the conversation about mental wellness and improve student athletes’ well-being!